Teachstack-Library/Python-Template/modules/HelloWorld/comments/instructions/instruction.md

 calculation_result = new_clean_function()
 ```

-### Exercise
+In future lessons, comments will be used to provide guidance for completing exercises.

-Let's experiment with commenting in Python:

-- Comment out the print statement to stop "Hello World!" being displayed in the console when the code is run
+Let's experiment with commenting in Python!
+Comment out the print statement in the accompanying Python script to prevent the text from displaying in the Output window.